ppy/osu-wiki/wiki/Tournaments/o!BAM/1/en.md

 ## Organisation

 The osu!
-Battle Archive Malaysia is run by various community members.
+Battle Archive Malaysia was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |